postsharp/Metalama/README.md

 The following schema illustrates our workflow.
 It shows two public builds, `2023.4.1-preview` and `2023.4.2-preview`, each including two bug fixes.

+[//]: # (The "commit" before the first "merge develop/2023.4" is a workaround for https://github.com/mermaid-js/mermaid/issues/5898 and should be removed when fixed.)

 ```mermaid
 %%{init: { 'gitGraph': { 'mainBranchName':'develop/2023.4', 'mainBranchOrder': 1, 'showCommitLabel': false }} }%%